 The police have also asked that if anyone has any intelligence at all regarding Fentanyl or the analogues in Surrey that they submit an intelligence report through to us as a matter of urgency.
 Please contact 0808 802 5000 and the information will be passed on.

 Full induction training is provided free to all our volunteers as the role they take is the most important work of our charity in the community.
-Our next training programme is scheduled to begin on Saturday 9th September 2017 and end on Saturday 16th June 2018 for 6 Saturdays 10am - 4pm at a venue in Guildford.
+Our next training programme is scheduled to be in the New Year at a venue in Guildford.
 Help with travel expenses, free parking and lunch are provided.

 You can also view us on our facebook page & become a member please click here